Vikram Dharma: Actor

 Since 1983, Vikam Dharma had played uncredited, minor characters & sometime playing negative characters in movies in which he had worked as a fighter & assistant fight master.
-Kamal Haasan & director Rajasekhar who are acquitted to him since he had worked in their movies, had given given him the opportunity to act in their movie Vikram.
+Kamal Haasan & director Rajasekhar who are acquitted to him since he had worked in their movies, had given him the opportunity to act in their movie Vikram.
 It was after that movie R. N. Dharmaseelan was named Vikram Dharma.

 Fight Master

 In 1988, Kamal Haasan & Suresh Krissna had given Vikram Dharma the opportunity to become a fight master in Sathya.
 Although Sathya was the first movie in which he had worked as a fight master, Vairagyam became his first release among the movies he had worked as a fight master.
-He had worked with many popular, newcomer, debutant actors & became an unavoidable popluar fight master in the cinema industry.
+He had worked with many popular, newcomer, debutant actors & became an unavoidable popular fight master in the cinema industry.
 He had continuously worked with Kamal Haasan in many movies out of them movies such as Sathyaa, Apoorva Sagodharargal, Vetri Vizha, Gunaa, Thevar Magan, Mahanadi, Indian, Hey Ram, Aalavandhaan & Virumaandi had earned him accolades & awards for his work.